Trunixx/Cyberpunk-Weather-App/README.md

 The image and the values have tooltips that show other information about the description of the weather, perceived temperature, pressure and visibility.

 ## Live Demo
-You can test the API at this link:
+You can test the web app at this link:
 **[Cyberpunk Weather App](https://cyberpunk-weather-app.onrender.com)**

-*(The API is hosted on a free Render instance, so the first request might take up to 50 seconds to wake the server up.)*
+*(The web service is hosted on a free Render instance, so the first request might take up to 50 seconds to wake the server up.)*

 <div align="center">
   <a href="https://cyberpunk-weather-app.onrender.com">